datastreamsio/moby-tracking-sdk/docs/DATA_SPECIFICATION.md

 # Data specification
 The data is sent as JSON data.
-The format contains two main properties, the `application` and the `tracked` property.
+The format contains two main properties, the `deviceInformation` and the `events` property.
 Both properties are guaranteed to be included.

 ```
 object {
-	object application;
+	object deviceInformation;
-	array tracked { object; };
+	array events { object; };
 }
 ```

-### Application property
+### DeviceInformation property

 ```